-Language immersion is an exciting option for parents who want their children to have the advantages of a rigorous academic program, while also learning a second language.
+Spanish immersion is an exciting option for parents who want their children, beginning in Kindergarten, to have the advantages of a rigorous academic program, while also learning a second language.
 It transforms the heart, molds the mind and develops an ability to interact with our world.
-However, at Hickory Grove Christian School, the primary objective of a language immersion program is to enhance the tools that we want our children to have to effectively communicate the Gospel to the world around them.
+However, at Hickory Grove Christian School, the primary objective of our Spanish Immersion Program is to enhance the tools that we want our children to have to effectively communicate the Gospel to the world around them.

-Hickory Grove Christian School Language immersion class will have four immersion-related goals:
+Hickory Grove Christian School Spanish Immersion class will have four immersion-related goals:

-- To achieve competency in the second language (listening, speaking, reading and writing)
+- To achieve competency in the Spanish language (listening, speaking, reading and writing)

-- To acquire the same English language arts skills as students in English-only classroom.
+- To acquire the same English language arts skills as students in English-only classrooms.

 - To master content areas.

 WHY SHOULD I CONSIDER ENROLLING MY CHILD IN A SPANISH IMMERSION PROGRAM?

 Immersion programs are one of the most effective and efficient means of learning a foreign language.
 Most immersion students can be expected to reach higher levels of second language proficiency than students in other school-based language programs.
 This is accomplished at a much younger age.
 Children are language sponges, and numerous studies have shown that immersion into a foreign language at an early age is the best way to ensure future fluency.